Meyce/Core-Rebus-WebJob/README.md

 Sample service using Rebus and hostable in an Azure WebJob.

-When deploying to Azure remember to add a run.cmd/run.sh(depending on app service windows/linux) with the command to start the app.
+Before deploying to Azure app service add a run.cmd/run.sh(depending on app service windows/linux) with the command below to start the app.

 echo dotnet CoreRebusWebJobHandlerService.dll -> run.cmd